The finite dual coalgebra as a quantization of the maximal spectrum: Abstract

 \section{Abstract}

 In pursuit of a noncommutative spectrum functor, we argue that the Heyneman-Sweedler finite dual coalgebra can be viewed as a quantization of the maximal spectrum of a commutative affine algebra, integrating prior perspectives of Takeuchi, Batchelor, Kontsevich-Soibelman, and Le~Bruyn.
 We introduce \emph{fully residually finite-dimensional} algebras $A$ as those with enough finite-dimensional representations to let $A^\circ$ act as an appropriate depiction of the noncommutative maximal spectrum of $A$; importantly, this class includes affine noetherian PI algebras.
-We investigate cases where the finite dual coalgebra of a twisted tensor product is a crossed product coalgebra of the respective finite duals.
-This is achieved by interpreting the finite dual as a topological dual.
-Sufficient conditions for this result to be applied to Ore extensions, smash product algebras, and crossed product bialgebras are described.
 In the case of prime affine algebras that are module-finite over their center, we describe how the Azumaya locus is represented in the finite dual.
-Finally, we implement these techniques for quantum planes at roots of unity as an endeavor to visualize the noncommutative space on which these algebras act as functions.
+This is used to describe the finite dual of quantum planes at roots of unity as an endeavor to visualize the noncommutative space on which these algebras act as functions.
+Finally, we discuss how a similar analysis can be carried out for other maximal orders over surfaces.

 \makeatletter \l@subsection{\@tocline{2}{0pt}{2.5pc}{5pc}{}} \l@subsubsection{\@tocline{2}{0pt}{5pc}{7.5pc}{}} \makeatother